sergeinack3/PowerEduc/auth/shibboleth/README.txt

    that is used as username in Moodle.
 It has to be unique for all Shibboleth Be aware that Moodle converts the username to lowercase.
 So, the overall behaviour of the username will be case-insensitive.
-   All attributes used for moodle must obey a certain length, otherwise Moodle cuts off the ends.
+   All attributes used for powereduc must obey a certain length, otherwise Moodle cuts off the ends.
 Consult the Moodle documentation for further information on the maximum lengths for each field in the user profile.
    #############################################################################